Anonymous941/ChatEasterEggs/README.md

-# This repository has been moved to GitLab
+# This repository has been migrated to GitLab
 [Learn more](https://github.com/Anonymous941/Gitlab-Migration) | [GitLab repository](https://gitlab.com/Anonymous941/EasterEggExchange)